 Maintenance, or the payment of support for a current or former spouse is many times charged with emotional reactions from both participants.
-For agreements entered into prior to December 31, 2018 or those modified thereafter, maintenance will continue to be a tax deduction to the paying party and income to the recipient.
+For agreements which were entered into prior to December 31, 2018 or those modified thereafter, maintenance will continue to be a tax deduction to the paying party and income to the recipient.
+For those agreements entered beginning January 1, 2019 maintenance will be taxed to the paying party and the recipient will receive the payment as NET income.

 - Earning Capacity;